Brand Personalities Are Like Snowflakes

 Helping to Understand the Customer

 The brand personality metaphor can help a manager gain an in-depth understanding of consumer perceptions of the brand.
-Instead of asking about attribute perceptions, which can be both boring and intrusive, asking people to describe a brand personality often is involving, and can result in more accurate and richer insights into feelings and relationships.
-The arrogant and powerful personality ascribed to Microsoft, for example, provides a deeper understanding about the nature of the relationship between Microsoft and its customers.
+Instead of asking about attribute perceptions, which can be both boring and intrusive, asking people to describe a brand personality often is involving and can result in more accurate and richer insights into feelings and relationships.
+The arrogant and powerful personality ascribed to Microsoft, for example, provides a deeper understanding of the nature of the relationship between Microsoft and its customers.
 Or the personality construct might be a better entry into understanding the calm emotion associated with Celestial Seasonings tea than a discussion of attributes.

-A variant is to ask what a “brand-as- person” might say to you.
+A variant is to ask what a “brand-as-person” might say to you.
 In a credit card study, one segment who perceived the brand as being dignified, sophisticated, educated, a world traveler and confident believed that the card would say things like, “My job is to help you get accepted,” and, “You have good taste.”

 A second intimidated segment perceived the card to be sophisticated and classy but snobbish, aloof and condescending, and believed that the card would make comments like, “I am so well-known and established that I can do what I want,” and, “If I were going to dinner, I would not include you.”
 The perceived attitude of the brand toward the customer was a big insight into where an important customer segment was coming from.